CCAT: Design, Implementation, and Testing of a System to Read Out over 10,000 280 GHz KIDs using RFSoC Electronics: Optical Measurements

-We emphasize that the measurements presented are a rough, initial characterization and represent the transmission through both the detector feedhorns and the Mod-Cam optics.
-Future measurements including the second Al array are planned with improvements in detector tuning, FTS alignment, and data collection procedure.
+We emphasize, however, that the measurements presented are a rough, initial characterization, and in-field measurements with Prime-Cam are planned with improved FTS alignment, the second Al array, and sampling of more regions of each array.